Modeling Custom 3D Objects

 Chief Architect has a series of drawing and editing tools that enable you to create a variety of custom 3D objects.

 Before you consider creating a custom object, first look in the Library Browser to see if what you're looking for already exists.
-In addition to the Chief Architect Core Catalogs, Bonus and Manufacturer catalogs are available for download by accessing the 3D Library.
+In addition to the Chief Architect Core Catalogs, a variety of Bonus and Manufacturer catalogs are available for download.
+Please see the "Obtaining and Updating Library Content" in the Related Articles section to learn more.

 If you're unable to locate the object you're searching for, then consider which tools you will need to use to create the object in Chief Architect.
 You can combine tools as well – for example, you might have an object that combines 3D/polyline solids with molding polylines.
 As you become familiar with the tools and techniques mentioned below, you will likely find increasingly creative ways to employ them.
 You can use these tools to make highly designed architectural elements, trim details, or any number of miscellaneous objects that add that perfect finishing touch to your renderings.